Emergency Preparedness and Support

 consistent with all other local emergency preparedness plans.

-The District’s Department of Public Safety provides the first level of safety support for our schools.
+The District’s Police Department provides the first level of safety support for our schools.
 Each high school has a full-time P.O.S.T. certified law enforcement officer.
 Additional officers cover middle

 schools by cluster, and are available to elementary schools as needed.
 In addition, the District partners with the Cobb County Sheriff’s Department to provide additional officer support for schools.